NotAShelf/nvf/docs/release-notes/rl-0.5.md

 - Removed redundant "Enable ..." in `mkEnableOption` descriptions

-- Add options to modify LSP key bindings and add proper whichkey descriptions
+- Add options to modify LSP key bindings and add proper which-key descriptions

 - Changed type of `statusline.lualine.activeSection` and
   `statusline.lualine.inactiveSection` from `attrsOf str` to